ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

   - Queries no longer need to be embeded into the client code, reducing the bundle size in the case of websites.
   - Hot Chocolate can optimize the execution of persisted queries, as they will always be the same.

-- Security: The server can be tweaked to [only accept persisted queries](#blocking-regular-queries) and refuse all other queries that have not been "whitelisted" previously.
+- Security: The server can be tweaked to [only accept persisted queries](#blocking-regular-queries) and refuse queries created by a client at runtime.
 This is useful mainly for public APIs.

 # Usage